advertise

 Where to Hunt Duck and Goose on Vancouver Island?

-• Port Renfrew, Jordan River, Sooke, and Victoria: Coastal hotspots for waterfowl hunting.
+• Port Renfrew, Jordan River, Sooke, and Victoria: Coastal and estuarine areas may provide waterfowl opportunities where hunting and firearm discharge are legally permitted.

-• Courtenay, Campbell River, and Port Hardy: Top destinations for a variety of waterfowl species.
+• Courtenay, Campbell River, and Port Hardy: These areas can provide access to a variety of waterfowl habitats and species.

 When to Hunt Duck and Goose on Vancouver Island?